 The primary sources used in this project are all biblical and theological.
 Certain selective books, articles, periodicals and commentaries on Stewardship in hard format and online have been thoroughly explored, especially those of competent biblical exegetes.
 In conjunction was an in-depth examination of complied research, statistical examinations and the personal interviews of 178 subjects were obtained and another 100+ via popular website forums, with a validly comparison to 560 people.

-In spite of all these endeavours intended to convey in this dissertation, I honesty admit that this study only “scratches the surface.”
+In spite of all these endeavors intended to convey in this dissertation, I honesty admit that this study only “scratches the surface.”
 I therefore make no evidential claim to be definitive and exhaustive.
-Rather, this is only a modest effort to by exegetical means to critically and scientifically analyze the concept of Biblical Stewardship.
+Rather, this is only a modest effort to by exegetical means to critically and scientifically analyze the concept of Biblical Stewardship and finance.
 Further sources listed in the bibliography.